Our Passion

 2023

-Our last agricultural continent: Africa
+Our last remaining agricultural continent: Africa

-We were really excited for the live launch of our new website www.landtechnikvideos.de.
-With the help of an agency, we built up the site in large parts in five languages, integrating the classic webshop as well as the streaming offer.
-Farmworld.tv has now been used by film fans from more than 30 countries and makes all our agricultural documentaries back to 2012 available.
-The new media library with around 20,000 photos provides a free insight into the picture archive from 20 years of landtechnikvideos.de
+We were really excited about the launch of our new website.
+With the help of an agency, we built the site in five languages and integrated the classic web shop and streaming service.
+Farmworld.tv is now used by film fans from over 30 countries and provides access to all our agricultural documentaries dating back to 2012.
+The newly designed media library with around 20,000 photos provides free access to the image archive from 20 years of landtechnikvideos.de.